 “Overall, it is positive,” said the Yemeni political analyst Abdulghani al-Iryani, when asked in February 2016 how he sees the current situation in his country: “The two sides are moving slowly towards a ceasefire agreement.”

-A rare expression of optimism from a country where the reality is one of continuous air strikes, anti-aircraft missiles, assassinations of high-ranking figures from both sides, daily civilian casualties, and an ever worsening humanitarian disaster.
+A rare expression of optimism from a country where the reality is one of the continuous airstrikes, anti-aircraft missiles, assassinations of high-ranking figures from both sides, daily civilian casualties, and an ever-worsening humanitarian disaster.